-Google Pixelbook Go, reviewed: normcore computing
+Google Pixelbook Go, reviewed: Normcore computing

 Google promised a better keyboard on the Go, and while I liked the Pixelbook's keyboard in 2017, the new 2019 backlit "hush" keys are smooth and quiet and have great travel.
 Why can't the MacBook have keys like this?
 It makes me sad.
 I love the way it feels to type on this laptop, though.

 I also love the design of the case.
 The magnesium body and its curved matte black body reminded me of the old black MacBook from long ago, with updated tech.
 There's also a pinkish model, too ("not pink").
-It's lighter than it looks (2.3 pounds), although it's not as thin (0.5 inch) as I expected.
-The wavy-grippy bottom and rubber feet are welcome touches, and just give it a more comfortable carry feel.
+It's lighter than it looks (2.4 pounds, 1 kg), although it's not as thin (0.5 inch, 13.4mm) as I expected.
+The wavy-grippy bottom and rubber feet are welcome touches, and just give it a more comfortable feel when carrying it.

 What I don't love